Britain lacks policies to meet EU renewable target - minister

 "We don't have the right policies, particularly in transport and heat in order to make those 2020 targets," Rudd told a cross-party committee of MPs.

-The electricity sector is on course to meet its expected contribution towards meeting the overall goal but energy used in the transport and heat are well off the pace of what is needed.
+The electricity sector is on course to meet its expected contribution toward meeting the overall goal but energy used in the transport and heat are well off the pace of what is needed.

 "I am concerned about the work done in transport and in heat ...
 I have been writing to other ministers in other departments, particularly transport, to urge them to work across Government to ensure we make this target," Rudd said.